Editorial | by Nehemiah D. Frank

 American Justices, not social scholars, forced this idea of an integrated school system on their youth without demonstrating a desegregated American workforce.

-Hence, desegregating schools was a real-time social science experiment on the macro scale, and no one could have ever predict the outcome of its hypothesis.
+Hence, desegregating schools was a real-time social science experiment on the macro scale, and no one could have ever predicted the outcome of its hypothesis.

 Immediately upon their decision, middle and upper-class white’s began relocating to the suburbs so their children could attend majority white schools.
 Wealthier whites moved their children into private schools.
 And those who refused to move rezoned, African Americans out of their school districts.